 Stage IV: This most advanced form of breast cancer, known as metastatic, has spread to the bones and/or organs, such as lungs, liver, or brain.
 The most difficult part about this diagnosis is that it’s not considered curable.
 However, in some people, progression of the disease can be slowed or even stopped by a series of medications and other treatment, and the disease becomes more of a chronic illness.
 The five-year for this stage is 27%, which we know isn’t easy to see, but here’s what you must remember about these stats: Yes, they are scary, but you are not a number.
 There are women alive today who have been living with metastatic breast cancer for decades.

 Worth noting: The above describes the most common breast cancers, but there are a few less-common types you should know about, and some other breast diseases that are sometimes confused with breast cancer.

 Paget Disease: This rare breast cancer starts in the milk ducts and then spreads to the skin of the nipple and areola.
 It can look like an eczema rash.

 Inflammatory Breast Cancer: In these cases, the cancer is typically more advanced, according to the National Cancer Institute, and has spread to the skin of the breast, making it red, swollen, and sometimes dimpled like the skin of an orange.
 With IBC, you may not always feel a lump, and it tends to be more common in younger women and those who are African-American.

 Lobular carcinoma in situ: Despite the word “carcinoma” in the name, lobular carcinoma in situ (LCIS) is not cancer.
 In LCIS, cells do grow abnormally in the milk glands of the breast, but they do not invade other tissues.
-Although this condition isn’t cancer, it is a sign that a person is at increased risk for developing breast cancer in the future, and you’ll most likely need more frequent screenings.
+Although this condition isn’t cancer, it is a sign that a person is at increased risk for developing cancer in either breast in the future, and you’ll most likely need more frequent screenings.